GMSA elects Nokta as president as body focuses on COVID-19, elections crisis

 Jun 05, 2020

-One of the comedies that came out of the no confidence motion (NCM) in 2018 will forever remain in the humourous culture... more
+In my 50 years of struggle and 32 years in the media, I have been called nasty, vulgar, defaming things that I expected... more

-Political change can be a good thing, especially for a country which has been traditionally saddled with extended periods... more
+It is embarrassing that persons entrusted to administer the affairs of Guyana have a flawed understanding of the concept... more

-By Sir Ronald Sanders Here are three heroes of democracy in the 15-nation Caribbean Community (CARICOM): Cynthia Barrow-Giles... more
+By Sir Ronald Sanders Adherence to democracy, including free and fair elections, has been on trial in the Caribbean Community... more

 Editor’s Note, If your sent letter was not published and you felt its contents were valid and devoid of libel or personal attacks, please contact us by phone or email.